Supernode - Multiple Simulated SoCs Per FPGA

 contraints, Supernode target may require lower host clock frequencies.

-host clock frequencies can be configured as parts of the PLATFORM_CONFIG in
+Host clock frequencies can be configured as parts of the

 Running FireSim in supernode mode follows the same process as in